 Splunk Stream deployment architectures

-Splunk Stream deployments require that you install Stream components on existing Splunk Enterprise instances and/or compatible Linux machines.
-Splunk Stream includes three components, including:
+Splunk Stream deployments require installation of Stream components on existing Splunk Enterprise instances and/or compatible Linux machines.
+Splunk Stream includes three components, including

 Splunk Stream supports these deployment architectures: